 (1) not qualified at the college of attendance for enrollment into the minimum level English or mathematics course that is applicable to the associate degree.
 (2) not have graduated from high school or obtained the General Education Diploma (G.E.D.).
 (3) graduated from high school with a grade point average below 2.50 on a 4.00 scale.
 (4) been previously enrolled in remedial education.
 (5) other factors set forth in the district's plan submitted to the Chancellor pursuant to Section 56270 of this part.

+Guidance

+A student’s enrollment in a transfer-level English or mathematics course with concurrent support is satisfactory for meeting the qualification stated in Section 56220(e)(1) above.

-56222.
+§ 56222.
 Student Responsibility.

 To remain eligible to receive programs and services, students shall: